iamkirankumaryadav/GenAI/Glossary.md

 - Embeddings help to understand the intent behind a user's question and respond in a relevant and informative way.
 - By converting text to a more manageable format, embeddings allow GenAI models to work faster and analyze larger datasets.
 - Lower-dimensional embeddings require less storage space compared to raw text data, hence fast processing and less memory usage.
+- Example: Find synonyms, and recommend similar products.
+Embeddings can be used for images too.

+### **Encoder-Decoder**
+- Encoder-decoders are like translators that can handle more than just words.
+- **The Encoder:** Understanding the language, hears individual words, grasps the overall meaning, important ideas, and relationship between things.
+It gathers clues and pieces them together to form a condensed summary that captures the essence of the message.
+- **The Decoder:** It receives the summarized message from the encoder (the context vector).
+The decoder uses its understanding of human language to craft a message that makes sense to us.
+It considers the flow and order of words to create a natural-sounding explanation in our language.

+Understanding the concept:
+1. **Feeding the Encoder:** The encoder gets the message as input.
+This could be a sentence or an image they showed you.
+2. **Making Sense of the Message:** The encoder analyzes the input piece by piece.
+It might use advanced techniques like recurrent neural networks (RNNs) to understand the sequence and how elements relate to each other.
+3. **Encoding the Message:** As it processes the message, the encoder builds a context vector.
+This vector is like a cheat sheet with the key points and overall meaning extracted from the message.
+4. **The Decoder:** Receives the context vector, like a summary briefing.
+5. **Decoding into Human Terms:** Based on the context vector and its knowledge of the human language, the decoder starts generating our response.
+It might translate words, describe what it sees in an image, or even create a story based on the message.
+6. **Building the Output:** The decoder might predict one word at a time, using the context vector and previous outputs to refine its understanding and create a coherent response.

+**A Range of Applications**
+1. **Machine Translation:** Breaking down language barriers by translating between human languages.
+2. **Text Summarization:** Condensing lengthy articles or documents into key points.
+3. **Image Captioning:** Describing the content of an image in words.
+4. **Text Generation:** Creating different creative text formats like poems, code, scripts, or musical pieces based on a given idea.

 ### **Few Shot Learning**
 - A concept where the model is designed to learn and make accurate predictions or decisions based on a very limited amount of training data.